rodrigues/deli/README.md

 - Add docker build target to latest debian and ubuntu
 - Allow configuring a docker image identifier as docker build target
 - Allow configuring docker build elixir / otp / rebar versions (mind the checksums)
+- Accept host tags in config, and filter by it in commands
 - Add more docs, tests and typespecs
 - Default release service assets (nginx, systemd, logrotate etc)
 - PRs are welcome!
 The intent is to keep this task simple to use over time, and add flexibility through configuration rather than CLI args or ENV, providing good defaults.